Students with disabilities on an exchange

-"It was a real experience to go on exchange to Ireland and I am glad to that it was possible thanks to the Erasmus grant, the Top Up grant and the support from Utrecht University"
+"It was a fantastic experience to go on an exchange to Ireland, and I’m so glad it was made possible thanks to the Erasmus grant, the additional grant and the support Utrecht University gave me"

-Master student Roos went on exchange to Ireland with a disability.
-Read her experience below.
+Master student Roos with special needs went on an exchange to Ireland.
+Read about her experiences below.

-“In 2017 I went on exchange to Ireland (Cork) for four months.
-Cork was perfect, it had the same atmosphere as Utrecht: international but not as many tourists as in Amsterdam.
-I had wanted to study abroad since the very beginning of my studies.
-However, this didn’t go without planning, because I need an adapted apartment.
-Eventually I chose Ireland, because I had always wanted to go there and I read that there was a supplementary grant available.
-I contacted someone at the university who had more information and we discussed what I would need to apply.
-After providing them with the needed paperwork I was ready also financially and I was actually able to study in Ireland!
-I am still happy I invested so much energy into this, because it was really cool to meet new people, follow courses and live abroad.
-I even followed a course in Modern Irish (which most of the Irish people I spoke to were very surprised about).
-I can still remember the nights at a small Irish bar with violin music and cider.
-Also studying at the library and cooking with house mates with different nationalities (who knew there are so many difficult names for ingredients in English?).
-It was a real experience and I am glad to that it was possible thanks to the Erasmus grant, the Top Up grant and the support from Utrecht University.
+“In 2017, I was on an exchange in Cork, Ireland, for around four months.
+Cork was ideal for me.
+It had the atmosphere of Utrecht: international, but not as many tourists as in Amsterdam.
+I had wanted to study abroad right from the start of my student years.
+For me though, it involved quite a bit of planning, because I needed an adapted flat.
+Eventually, I decided on Ireland, because for many years it had been somewhere I wanted to go to and I had also read that an additional grant was available to students with special needs.
+I contacted someone at the university who knew more about this, and together we discussed what would be needed.
+After providing all kinds of documents, I could get my finances sorted and could actually go and study in Ireland!
+I’m happy I put so much energy into making this happen, because it was just great to meet new people, to study and live abroad.
+I even studied Modern Irish (even though the locals in Ireland were quite surprised at that).
+I can still remember the evenings in a small Irish pub with fiddle music and cider.
+Or studying in the library and cooking with housemates of different nationalities (who knew that so many ingredients have such difficult names in English?).
+It was a fantastic experience and I am so glad it was made possible thanks to the Erasmus grant, the additional grant and the support Utrecht University gave me.
 Go raibh maith agat!”

-- Rose Mary Hulscher, MSc student, Faculty of Sciences
+- Rose Mary Hulscher, MSc student at the Faculty of Sciences